Nuit du Petit Saint-Jean de Valréas

 Location

-The procession takes place in the medieval alleys of old Valréas (84600), starting and ending in the central square.
+The procession takes place in the medieval streets of old Valréas (84600), starting from Notre-Dame-de-Nazareth church to Simiane Castle.
 The site is entirely outdoors.

 Date